SAHILPREETS/IS601-Mini-Project-1-Trial/topic_3.md

 ## Merge
 Merging  is Git's way of putting together a united history again.
 The git merge command allows you to take independent lines of development made by a git branch and merge it into a single branch.

+Example:-
+We have a new branch feature that is based off the master branch.
+We now want to merge this feature branch into master.

 [Back To Topic List](README.md)